 HubSpot's APIs allow for two means of authentication, OAuth and API keys.
-API keys are great for rapid prototyping, but for security and commercial use, all integrations designed to be used by multiple HubSpot customers should use OAuth - this is required for becoming a featured integration.
+API keys are great for rapid prototyping, but for security and commercial use, all integrations designed for use by multiple HubSpot customers should use OAuth—this is a requirement to be listed in our App Marketplace.

-Unless otherwise mentioned in the documentation for a specific endpoint, all endpoints support both OAuth and API keys.
-Below are examples of making the same request (using cURL), with different types of authentication.
+Unless documentation for a specific endpoint says otherwise, all endpoints support both OAuth and API keys.
+Below are examples of the same cURL request using both methods of authentication.
 Aside from authentication, the requests are identical and would return the same results.

 In each example, the request is being made to this endpoint (documented here):